 - Why are smart content tags on images read-only?

 When you view the tags for an image, the tags shown under Smart Content Tags are the highest ranked machine tags.
 Machine tags are read-only because they aren't meant to be manually curated.
 Oracle Content Management analyzes images based on as many parameters and attributes as possible, leading to dozens of machine tags.
 In addition, our AI models are constantly improving, so machine tagging gets better as new images are added.
 If you're not able to find what you're looking for, you can always add manual tags.
 Oracle Content Management gives the highest importance to manual tags when returning results.

 - Is any of our usage data being logged?

-Oracle Content and Experience does non anonymous logging to understand usage of the functionality in an effort to improve the service.
+Oracle Content Management does non anonymous logging to understand usage of the functionality in an effort to improve the service.